mycelial/mycelial/docs/Tutorial.md

 for a username and password, enter the token `secrettoken` into the username field.

 In the upper left portion of the page, you'll see the source and destination that we configured for the client, and the `Mycelial Server`.

 Drag and drop the source node onto the canvas.

 Next, drag and drop the `Mycelial Server` onto the canvas.
 Set the token to `secrettoken`.

 Next, drag and drop the destination node onto the canvas.

-Lastly, connect the source to the destination, via the mycelial network.
+Lastly, connect the source to the destination, via the `Mycelial Server`.

 Now push the `publish` button to start the synchronization workflow.